Oprah, Your Weight Watchers Commercial is Bullshit

 An open letter to Oprah Winfrey

-I too have had a lifelong struggle with my weight but almost five years ago I was able to tackle it and am near the five year mark in keeping it off.
+I too have had a long struggle with my weight but almost five years ago I was able to tackle it and am near the five year mark in keeping it off.
 That is the point when I am 96% likely to maintain that weight for life.

 One of the key reasons I was able to do so is precisely the opposite of what your Weight Watchers commercial insinuates.
 I accepted myself, wholly and without reservation.
 As-is.
 I let myself off the hook for whatever qualities I supposedly didn’t have to be a healthy weight person.
 Instead, I examined how I lived day to day and made incremental changes.